 The police investigation is tricky, and depending upon the complexity of the case, it can last for months or even years.3 Once the police submit the report to the District Attorney’s office, it must be reviewed and examined to determine whether it warrants criminal charges.

-In many cases, the police make the arrest after they have decided there is “probable cause,” but before they submit the report to the DA.18 In most states, the prosecutor has 2 or 3 days to press charges once an individual has been arrested and taken into custody.6,19 Knowing how to find out if someone was arrested can also ease a victim’s mind.
+In many cases, the police make the arrest after they have decided there is “probable cause,” but before they submit the report to the DA.18 In most states, the prosecutor has 2 or 3 days to press charges once an individual has been arrested and taken into custody.6,19 Knowing how to determine if someone has been apprehended by the police can also ease a victim’s mind.

 How Much Does It Cost To Press Charges Against Someone?